ardanlabs/gotraining/07-testing/readme.md

-## Testing and Benchmarking
+## Testing, Benchmarking and Profiling

 Testing is built right into the go tools and the standard library.
 Testing needs to be a vital part of the development process because it can save you a tremendous amount of time throughout the life cycle of the project.
 Benchmarking is also a very powerful tool tied to the testing functionality.
 Aspect of your code can be setup to be benchmarked for performance reviews.
+Profiling provides a view of the interations between functions and which functions are most heavlily used.

 ## Notes